 e) Outline

-It is a mandatory measure, which was published in June 2008.
+Mandatory measure, which was published in June 2008.

 f) Financial resources and budget allocation

 Funding comes from the Ministry of Energy and Mines.

 g) Expected results

-In the coming years, this activity should be implemented as it is part of the Law on Promotion of Energy Efficiency and its Regulations, which were approved in 2007.
+In the next years, this activity should be implemented as it is part of the Law on Promotion of Energy Efficiency and its Regulations, legal dispositions approved in 2007.

 2.2.7.
 Technical Norms (Standards) on Energy Efficiency

 a) Name

-Technical Norms (Standards) on Energy Efficiency (Essays, Limits, and Labels).
+Technical Standards on Energy Efficiency (Essays, Limits, and Labels).

 b) Level

 Central.